eliranwong/UniqueBible/README.md

 # Resources

-After downloading, all resources are available for off-line use.
+After downloading, all resources are available for offline use.

 ## Standard modules